 She holds a Bachelor of Science degree from LeTourneau University, a Masters in Human Resources Management from Dallas Baptist University, is a certified Senior Professional in Human Resources by HRCI and by the Society for Human Resources Management and a Licensed Facilitator by Development Dimensions International.

-Associate Administrator, Medical City Dallas Hospital
+Associate Administrator, Medical City Dallas

-During his time at Medical Center of McKinney, John achieved top employee engagement scores, opened a senior health clinic, increased patient experience scores in his role as service excellence champion, and served as the chief staffing officer.
+During his time at Medical City McKinney, John achieved top employee engagement scores, opened a senior health clinic, increased patient experience scores in his role as service excellence champion, and served as the chief staffing officer.
 Additionally, he gained experience with many projects including product line development, strategic planning/capital acquisition management, and construction management.